 If there is a company policy on maternity leave, decide if it's right for you.
 For example, perhaps the company offers six weeks of paid leave, but you feel you want more time before returning to work after you've had your baby.
 You may want to take the employer-provided time (your PTO time) as well as an additional leave of absence under the FMLA.

-Step 3: Meet with your Manager and Propose Your Maternity Leave Plan
+Step 4: Meet With Your Manager and Present Your Maternity Leave Plan

 Once in the meeting, clearly state your desired maternity leave.
 Then sit back and listen.
 Consider this conversation as a starting point for discussion, and keep an open mind when it comes to your boss's concerns or the employer's needs.